Diesel Loco Shed, Tondiarpet: History and developments

-The shed has a total area of 75,000 sq m, including a covered area of 6,652 sq m, has a capacity of 50 locomotives.
+The shed has a total area of 75,000 sq m, including a covered area of 6,652 sq m, and has a capacity of 50 locomotives.
 The shed employs about 378 persons.

+The shed was recently given an increase in its horsepower, with the allotment of three WDG-4 locomotives, transferred from Ponmalai Golden Rock (GOC), thereby marking Chennai Division's first three EMD locomotives.
+As of November 2025, eleven more WDG-4 locomotives (five single-cab WDG-4, and six dual-cab WDG-4D) have been allotted to the shed by transferring them from various sheds, totalling the count to fourteen EMD locos.

 Operations

 The shed, headed by Senior Divisional Mechanical Engineer (Diesel), has about 750 employees in different ranks in the day-to-day operations of the shed, which include periodical overhaul, maintenance and repair works.
 The locos of this shed were thoroughly traverses over entire South India for passenger and freight services.
 Like all locomotive sheds, TNP does regular maintenance, overhaul and repair including painting and washing of locomotives.
 It not only attends to locomotives housed at TNP but to ones coming in from other sheds as well.
 It has four pit lines for loco repair.

 Locomotives of Tondiarpet DLS along with Erode and Golden Rock DLS were the regular links for all trains running through Tamil Nadu, even though widespread electrification of railway lines started in Tamil Nadu.
 TNP locomotives used to be predominantly the regular links for trains traveling on the Konkan Railway as well.
 As more and more railway lines in Tamil Nadu were electrified, TNP started losing links to electric locomotives, mainly WAP-1, WAP-4, WAG-7 and WAP-7 locomotives from the Erode (ED), Arakkonam (AJJ) and Royapuram (RPM) electric locomotive sheds.
-Despite all the electrification across the country, TNP locomotives still take trains as far as Gujarat, Bikaner and in the Shornur- Nilambur line of Kerala.

 Livery and markings

 Indian Railways allows diesel loco sheds to paint their locomotives in their own unique liveries.
 Tondiarpet's locomotives have their current livery scheme painted in light blue with a wide cream band around the middle, with dark blue lines on the top and bottom, to match with the ICF livery.
-The dark blue bar and the light blue line taper downwards at both ends of the locomotive to create a "V" shaped design.
+The dark blue bar and the light blue line taper downwards at both ends of the locomotive to create a V-shaped design.
 This orange-cream-orange color scheme gives the locomotives a cheerful and pleasant look.
-One locomotive, WDM-7A #11008 is in an experimental light green-cream-light green scheme.
+One locomotive, WDM-7A #11008 was painted in an experimental light green-cream-light green scheme.